nos3curity/Null-Hound/README.md

 ## Overview

 Hound is a language-agnostic framework for code security reviews that replicates how expert auditors think and collaborate.
 Its agents build and refine cognitive models of a system and update them as new insights emerge.
 This process mirrors real audit teams: cumulative understanding, targeted hypotheses, and professional reports that surface deep logic flaws.
-Features:

 - Dynamic modeling of any codebase to find logic bugs
 - Model relationships between abstract and concrete concepts across granularities